dimitri-nicolo/calico/security/threat-detection-and-prevention/honeypod/honeypods.md

 #### Deploy honeypods in clusters

-Use one of the following sample honeypods manifests to customize for your implementation.
+Use one of the following sample honeypods manifests or customize them for your implementation.
 All images contain a minimal container that runs or mimics a running application.
-Note that the namespace `tigera-internal`, as well as the pods and service names can be changed to disguise the honeypods further.
+The images provided has been harden with built-in protections to reduce the risk of them being compromised.

-> Note: If you change the manifest or customize a honeypod, you must update the [globalalert manifest]({{site.baseurl}}/reference/resources/globalalert).
+> Note: when modifying the provided honeypod manifests, be sure to update the [globalalert]({{site.baseurl}}/reference/resources/globalalert) section in the manifest to match your changes.

 - **IP Enumeration**